-- Understand your population's need for and utilization of maternity care including: number of births annually, low-risk cesarean-section rate, total perinatal cost, and other metrics. - Review available resources on maternity care for purchasers such as those through the Pacific Business Group on Health or the Integrated Healthcare Association. - Present employee-facing materials as part of wellness programs or other engagement strategies that outline choices made during pregnancy such as those from the March of Dimes or Childbirth Connection. - Investigate moving to value-based reimbursement in partnership with other purchasers such as the Washington State Health Care Authority. - Initial steps can include instituting a blended case rate for vaginal and cesarean-section and/or separate reimbursement for evidence-based supportive services such as for doulas. - The workgroup recommends a movement to a bundled payment as outlined in these guidelines that includes prenatal, labor and delivery, and postpartum care extending three months. - o Reach goal: Include pediatric care for the first three months.
+- Understand your population's need for and utilization of maternity care including: number of births annually, low-risk cesarean-section rate, total perinatal cost, and other metrics. - Review available resources on maternity care for purchasers such as those through the Pacific Business Group on Health or the Integrated Healthcare Association. - Present employee-facing materials as part of wellness programs or other engagement strategies that outline choices made during pregnancy such as those from the March of Dimes or Childbirth Connection. - Investigate moving to value-based reimbursement in partnership with other purchasers such as the Washington State Health Care Authority. - Initial steps can include instituting a blended case rate for vaginal and cesarean-section and/or separate reimbursement for evidence-based supportive services such as for doulas. - The workgroup recommends a movement to a bundled payment as outlined in these guidelines that includes prenatal, labor and delivery, and postpartum care extending three months. - As high-deductible health plans may incentivize underutilization of beneficial services, alternative mechanisms such as moving the deductible above a specified allowance for the perinatal episode can be used.
+More information here.